-So counter-depth can be deeper than the average, ranging from 25 inches to 30 inches.
+So counter-depth can range from 25 inches to 30 inches.
 Hence the importance of taking careful, precise measurements of the allowable space when shopping for appliances.
 Do not assume that all counter-depth refrigerators are the same size; they can vary in depth by several inches.

 When it comes to compact, under-counter refrigerators, coolers and freezers, these are usually cabinet-depth and though these can vary from the standard, most will be 24 inches so that they will be flush with the cabinetry once installed, much the same as a built-in dishwasher.